Images of analytic map germs, and singular fibrations: Tame maps and the existence of the singular Milnor tube fibration

 is a submersion on a manifold with boundary.
 Indeed, since the sphere $S^{m-1}_\e$ is transversal to all the finitely many strata of the Whitney stratification $\bW$ at $0\in \bR^{n}$, it follows that the intersection $S^{m-1}_\e \cap \bW$ is a Whitney stratification $\bW_{S, \e}$ of $S^{m-1}_\e$.
-Condition \eqref{eq:main2} tells the restrictions to strata of $\bW$ of the map $G$ is stratified-transversal to the strata of the stratification $\bW_{S, \e}$, for any $0<\e < \e_{0}$.
-It then follows that the map \eqref{eq:restrG} is a stratified submersion and it is proper, thus it is a stratified fibration by Thom-Mather Isotopy Theorem.
+Condition \eqref{eq:main2} tells that the restrictions of the map $G$ to strata of $\bW$ is stratified-transversal to the strata of the stratification $\bW_{S, \e}$, for any $0<\e < \e_{0}$.

+As for the strata $W_{\alpha}$ such that the fibres of the restriction $G_{|W_{\alpha}}$ are of dimension $0$, we have seen that they belong to $M(G)$, by definition.
+Thus, since these strata do not intersect the sphere boundary of the source in \eqref{eq:restrG}, the restrictions of $G$ to such strata are proper.

+It then follows that the map $G$ is a proper stratified submersion, thus it is a stratified fibration by Thom-Mather Isotopy Theorem.
 Condition \eqref{eq:main2} also implies that this fibration is independent of $\e$ and $\eta$ up to stratified homeomorphisms. \end{proof}

+\begin{remark} If $G:(\bR^m, 0) \to (\bR^p,0)$, $m\ge p>1$, is a non-constant analytic map germ with $G^{-1}(0)=0$, then $G$ is a NMG and has a singular Milnor tube fibration \eqref{eq:tube1}.
+Notice that we do not require here the tameness of $G$.

+Let us prove our claim.
+Indeed, the NMG property follows trivially from Proposition \ref{l:nice}.
+Moreover $G$ is a proper map.
+Indeed, if $G$ is non-proper then, for any small enough $\e>0$, there exists a sequence of points $(x_{n})_{n\in \bN}\subset B_{\e}$ such that $\lim_{n\to \ity} \| x_{n}\| >0$ and $\lim_{n\to \ity} G(x_{n}) =0$.
+But this is impossible because $G^{-1}(0)=0$.
+Since our $G$ is a proper stratified submersion, one concludes like in the above proof of Theorem \ref{t:tube}.